techxcelerate/python-desktop-compiler/ReadMe.md

 * ❌ No Python installation
 * ❌ No pip setup
-* ❌ No environment variables
 * ❌ No virtual environments
+* ❌ No configuration headaches

 Just **install → open → code → run**.